Atlantic City, New Jersey: 20th century

 In the early 20th century, Atlantic City experienced a radical building boom.
 Many of the modest boarding houses that dotted the boardwalk were replaced with large hotels.
 Two of the city's most distinctive hotels were the Marlborough-Blenheim Hotel and the Traymore Hotel.

+Expansion of the city was driven by the relative ease of transport to and from Philadelphia.
+The fastest express trains traveled from one end to the other in about an hour, whereas competing towns on the Jersey Shore required an additional 30–90 minutes each way.

 In 1902, Josiah White III bought a parcel of land near Ohio Avenue and the boardwalk, where he started construction and built the Queen Anne style Marlborough House.
 The hotel was a success.
 In 1905, he chose to expand the hotel and bought another parcel of land adjacent to his Marlborough House.
 In an effort to make his new hotel a source of conversation, White hired the architectural firm of Price and McLanahan.
 The firm made use of reinforced concrete, a new building material invented by Jean-Louis Lambot in 1848, and Joseph Monier received the patent in 1867.
 The hotel's Spanish and Moorish themes, capped off with its signature dome and chimneys, represented a step forward from other hotels that had a classically designed influence.
 White named the new hotel the Blenheim and merged the two hotels into the Marlborough-Blenheim.
 Bally's Atlantic City was later constructed at this location.

 The Traymore Hotel was located at the corner of Illinois Avenue and the boardwalk.
 Constructed in 1879 as a small boarding house, the hotel grew through a series of uncoordinated expansions.
-By 1914, the hotel's owner, Daniel White, Josiah White's half-brother, taking a hint from the Marlborough-Blenheim, commissioned the firm of Price and McLanahan to build an even bigger hotel.
+By 1914, the hotel's owner, Daniel White, Josiah White's half-brother, taking a hint from the Marlborough-Blenheim, commissioned the firm of Price and McLanahan to build an even bigger hotel to replace the original wooden structure.
 Rising 16 stories, the tan brick and gold-capped hotel would become one of the city's best-known landmarks.
 The hotel made use of ocean-facing hotel rooms by jutting its wings farther from the main portion of the hotel along Pacific Avenue.
+It was demolished in 1972.